Permutations of point sets in $\mathbb{R}^d$: Generalizations

 Our final generalization concerns increasing the number of vantage points from one to two.
 As before, we are given $n$ points in $\R^d,$ but we now have vantage points $V_1$ and $V_2.$ As motivation, suppose that two people with non-identical views wish to construct a single ordered list they can both agree on.
 One way to do this is to measure the average distance from $V_1$ and $V_2$ to each of the points in $S,$ then order the points from closest to farthest, using the average distance.
 (Although our ordering is determined by the \textit{average} distance from the two vantage points, we will use the \textit{sum} of those distances throughout the remainder of this section.
 These two approaches are obviously equivalent.)

-Table~\ref{Ta:2pt} gives the results of a computer search for the minimum and maximum values for the number of orderings produced by moving two vantage points around the plane when $S\subset \R^2.$ (We point out that it took approximately 12 computers around 48 hours running in parallel to find 680 distinct orderings for six--point configurations.)
+Table~\ref{Ta:2pt} gives the results of a computer search for the minimum and maximum values for the number of orderings produced by moving two vantage points around the plane when $S\subset \R^2.$ (We point out that it took approximately 12 computers around 48 hours running in parallel to find 680 distinct orderings for six-point configurations.)

-\subsubsection{The 1--dimensional case.}
+\subsubsection{The 1-dimensional case.}